roberiacono/riaco-was-this-helpful/README.txt

 = How do I enable feedback on custom post types? = With the PRO version, custom post types appear in your settings page.
 Just check the ones you want feedback on.

+= How do I reset feedback statistics for a post or page? = In the WordPress admin, go to **Posts** or **Pages**, hover over the post you want to reset, and click **"Reset Helpful Stats"**.
+Resetting changes the reset date and stats are recalculated from that point forward.

+= Will resetting feedback delete previous feedback from the database? = No. Previous feedback entries remain stored in the database for historical purposes.
+However, the **displayed stats** (total and positive counts) only consider feedback **from the last reset date onward**.

+= Can I undo a reset? =
+Not directly.
+You can manually adjust the reset date in the post meta if necessary, but the plugin does not currently provide a one-click undo feature.

 == Screenshots ==

 1. Settings panel in the WordPress admin.